 [Section 110 amended by No. 50 of 2003 s.
 64(4).]

-111. Report to Parliament
+111. Annual report to Parliament

 (1) As soon as practicable after 30 June in each year the Commissioner is to submit a report to the Speaker of the Legislative Assembly and the President of the Legislative Council on the operation of this Act and the operations of the Commissioner during the year ending on that day (30 June).